 Sarah announces that Quentin is bleeding Alexis.
 Sarah has no effects that she wishes to play before Alexis decides whether to block, so Sarah says "Do you block?"
 Alexis decides not to block, so then Sarah plays Confusion (an action modifier that adds 1 to the bleed).
 Alexis is bled for 2 pool.

 If the action is successful (all block attempts were unsuccessful), then the cost of the action is paid and the effects of the successful action take place.
-If the action is blocked, then any card played to take the action is burned (it is moved to the ash heap) and the blocking minion is tapped and enters combat with the acting minion (see Combat, sec.
+If the action is blocked, then any card played to take the action is burned (it is moved to the ash heap) and the block is resolved: the blocking minion is locked and enters combat with the acting minion (see Combat, sec.
 6.4).
+The "lock + enter combat" part is called the block resolution, and locking and entering combat happen at the same time.
 The effects of the action do not take place when the action is blocked.
 Note that the action's cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
 The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.

 Politics and diplomacy are as critical to vampires as hunting and feeding.
 Like mortal society, Kindred society has its own laws, creeds and customs.
 Politics come into play when a vampire takes a political action or when a blood hunt (see The Blood Hunt, sec.
 6.5.6) is called.